Agoric/documentation/main/glossary/README.md

 ## Notifier

-A notifier provides a stream of updates describing changes to the state of an [offer](#offer).
+A notifier provides a stream of updates describing changes to the state of an [offer](#offer) or other object.
 For more information, see the [Notifier section in the Distributed JavaScript Programming Guide](/distributed-programming.md#notifiers).

 ## Object Capabilities